wohaco/despace/venera_13_14.md

 Venera 13 landed at around 7 – 8 m/s at 7.55 °S 303.69 °E, just east of the eastern extension of an elevated region known as Phoebe Regio.

 The area was composed of bedrock outcrops surrounded by dark, fine-grained soil ([EVN‑006](venus.md)).
 After landing, an imaging panorama was started.
 Venera 13 transmitted both black-and-white and the first color panoramic images from the surface of Venus ([EVN‑063](venus.md)).
 A mechanical drilling arm reached to the surface and obtained a sample, which was placed in a three stage airlock sealed chamber ([EVN‑062](venus.md)), maintained at 30 °C and a pressure of about 5 kPa.
 Information about the drilling speed and movement of the rig rod, the depth of penetration of the drill and the amount of current consumed by the motor during drilling, allowed to find out the physical and mechanical properties of the surface.
-The composition of the sample determined by the X-ray fluorescence spectrometer (plutonium, uranium-235 and iron-55 were used as radiation sources) put it in the class of weakly differentiated melanocratic alkaline gabbroids ([EVN‑026](venus.md)).
+The composition of the sample determined by the X‑ray fluorescence spectrometer (plutonium, uranium-235 and iron-55 were used as radiation sources) put it in the class of weakly differentiated melanocratic alkaline gabbroids ([EVN‑026](venus.md)).

 The lander functioned for at least 127 min (the planned design life was 32 min) in an environment with a temperature of 457 °C and a pressure of 89 atm.
-Only 2.4% of the sunlight reached the surface ([EVN‑013](venus.md)).
+Only 2.4 % of the sunlight reached the surface ([EVN‑013](venus.md)).
 The lander transmitted data to the Orbiter, which acted as a data relay as it flew by Venus ([EVN‑092](venus.md)).

 Microphones on the probe recorded atmospheric wind noises in an effort to measure wind speed (they also recorded noises associated with the probe’s equipment).
 This was the first recording of sound on another planet.
 The recording was repeated with Venera 14.